-The National Museum of Education is located in the building ‘De Holland’ on the Burgemeester de Raadtsingel 97.
-Visitors are welcome into a completely new museum from the 11th of July 2015.
+The National Museum of Education is housed in the historical building ‘De Holland’ at Burgemeester de Raadtsingel 97 in Dordrecht.

-Guided tours: Highlights of the National Museum of Education
+Guided tour: Highlights of the National Museum of Education

-This tour shows the most extraordinary, rare and most beautiful items of our grand collection.
-Be amazed by the classic 18th century ‘Hornbook’, the nostalgic ‘Aap Noot Mies’ reading method, the fine wall charts by Cornelis Jetses and the unique tellurium by Van Laun.
-Be fascinated by the sometimes personal, often funny and in a few cases emotional stories that shaped Dutch education throughout the past few centuries.
+This tour shows the most extraordinary, rare and finest objects from our extensive collection.
+You will be fascinated by the classic 18th century ‘Hornbook’, the nostalgic ‘Aap Noot Mies’ reading method, the fine wall charts by Cornelis Jetses and the unique tellurium (astronomical device) by Van Laun.
+You will hear the personal, often funny and sometimes emotional stories that have shaped Dutch education throughout the past few centuries.

 Duration: 1 hour

-For more information, please contact our department of Education by:
+For more information, please contact our department of Education: